ClaudiaBrauer/Preprocessing-KNMI-radar-data-for-hydrology/README.md

 The repository inlcudes:
 - A readme (pdf) with instructions on how to download several KNMI datasets, extract a certain area and save them as time series.
-- An overview (xls) of the (radar) precipitation datasets available from the KNMI data portal.
+- An overview (xls) of the (radar) precipitation datasets available from the KNMI data portal (I made this overview myself; it is not an official overview from KNMI).
 - Zip files (for each product) with the scripts (python for downloading, R for preprocessing), coordinates and some examples.
 - A separate zip file with the coordinates for the EURADCLIM dataset.